 Omega-3 has three known fatty acids.
 The two ones are the docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) are the ones found in fish oil.
 Among the three, these two are the most beneficial though each may boast of certain conditions to benefits.
 The other one is the ALA or the alpha-linolenic acid, the type of fatty acids found in plants that can be transformed into omega-3 later after ingestion.

 Greater absorption may be given by fish oils but the ALA can be transformed into EPA and DHA with works done.

 But then ALA may have some great benefits that most may overlook.
 It includes the cardiovascular benefits, the benefits of Alzheimer’s disease, and other cognitive problems.
 Due to its photochemical, these plant-based fats can render more fiber, lesser saturated fat, and few calories.

 Vegan Omega-3 Sources

-And for that, their omega-3 alternatives include the following plant based sources.
+And for that, their omega-3 alternatives include the following plant-based sources.

 - Chia seeds.
 It can be taken as seeds or as grounded sprinkles.
 One can have it in their salads, smoothies or morning cereals.
-It has mild taste and can’t affect original flavors of foods.
+It has a mild taste and can’t affect the original flavors of foods.
 Chia has also the capacity to help you stay hydrated and regulate blood sugar.

 - Hempseeds.
 Hemp seeds can be vegan and gluten feed.
 It contains omega-3 fatty acids and is high in protein and minerals.
 It can be sneaked into foods and meals through sprinkles.